intel/dffml/CONTRIBUTING.md

 These measures are in place to maintain trust, security, and alignment with community goals.

-When no contact with an entity: Blocking all attempts at federation of new data events directly or when detected in the bill of materials graph analysis of data events from old.
-This is our trigger for retraining the models which is why it's AI Looped In CI/CD Execution.
-Overlays may define additional consequencies.
-Overlays in use get added to all data event BOMs and TCB evaluation is done continuously and retroactivly invalidated if we learn nodes in a graph are not aligned with our running context's strategic plans, principles, and values.
+When there is no contact with an entity, we block all attempts at federating new data events.
+This applies both directly and when detected through bill of materials (BOM) graph analysis of past data events.
+This is our trigger for retraining the models, which is why it's referred to as AI Looped In CI/CD Execution.
+Overlays may define additional consequences.
+When overlays are used, they are added to all data event BOMs, and Trusted Computing Base (TCB) evaluations are conducted continuously.
+These evaluations are retroactively invalidated if we learn that nodes in a graph do not align with our strategic plans, principles, and values.

-Following these recommendations for communication results in a record of the actions taken for each train of thought where data has been shared between entities.
-The authors of this document have made a best effort attempt to completely capture the these strategic values, plans, and principles.
-However, trust evaluation is an ever changing game and context applicable overlays and future updates to this doc will be done continuously.
-It should be viewed as a lessons learned doc and suggested interaction patterns context and the trust levels of the data within those contexts and the trust level in the policy evaluation / analysis executed and the
+Adhering to these communication recommendations results in a record of actions taken for each train of thought where data has been shared between entities.
+The authors of this document have made a best effort to fully capture these strategic values, plans, and principles.
+However, trust evaluation is an ever-changing process.
+Context-dependent overlays and future updates to this document will be made continuously.
+It SHOULD be viewed as a lessons-learned document, suggesting interaction patterns, the trust levels of the data within those contexts, and the trust level in the policy evaluation and analysis executed.

 **TODO** Document the anti-skynet part which is also the part which will auto help filter out people with malicious intent (the on the scam phone call with grandma defense idea)